Last of the Summer Wine series 5

-Last of the Summer Wine's fifth series originally aired on BBC1 between 18 September and 30 October 1979.
-All episodes from this series were written by Roy Clarke and produced and directed by Sydney Lotterby.
+The fifth series of Last of the Summer Wine originally aired on BBC1 between 18 September and 30 October 1979.
+All episodes were written by Roy Clarke, and produced and directed by Sydney Lotterby.

 The fifth series was something of a departure; it was the first to include multiple two-part episodes and saw an increase in the more physical comedy for which the programme would become more well-known latterly.

 The fifth series was released on DVD in region 2 as a combined box set with series 6 on 5 March 2007.

-Outline

-The trio in this series consisted of:
+Characters